stephenverderame/cpp_book/src/oop/raii.md

 }
 ```

 In this example, no matter what happens we cleanup the Windows Socket API.
-And if execution stops before `err.succeed()` is called, then we'll also get a log message with the command line arguments that caused the error.
+If execution stops before `err.succeed()` is called, then we'll also get a log message with the command line arguments that caused the error.

 Now you may be wondering why `ctxCount` is defined as `inline` and `static`.
 Well a `static` variable means there is only one copy of the data.
 We can have static variables in functions and classes.
 Here, we define `ctxCount` static so that we retain a count of all instances of `WinsockContext`.
 This allows us to check in the destructor if the current instance being destroyed is the last existing instance, and if so cleans up WSA.
-This allows us to nest instances of `WinsockContext` without accidentally cleaning up the resource while other code is still using it.
+This check allows us to nest instances of `WinsockContext` without accidentally cleaning up the resource while other code is still using it.

 ```C++
 int amtOfCalls() {